Medically Guided Testosterone Optimization for Men Who Refuse to Decline With Age

 - Sharps disposal and safety — in compliance with medical waste guidelines

 Testosterone Cypionate has a half-life of approximately 8 days, making once-weekly dosing ideal for maintaining stable blood levels throughout the week.
-This avoids the peaks and crashes associated with less frequent injection schedules, resulting in more consistent energy, mood, and performance.
+This avoids the peaks and crashes associated with less frequent injection schedules, resulting in more consistent energy, and mood.

 HCG is included as a standard part of your Testosterone Optimization Protocol — and for good reason.
 While it is not technically "mandatory," it is strongly recommended by our providers and here is why: